iapyeh/sshscript/syntax.md

 ### os.environ[’MUTE_WARNING’]

-This is used to subpress warnings when shell-specific chareacters (>&|;`) was found in a one-dollar command.
+This is used to suppress warnings when shell-specific characters (>&|;`) was found in a one-dollar command.
 To enable it, please set its value to “1”.

 Default is None.
 (False)